rogeryeosgit/DevoProject/Notes.md

 - Validation that verses chosen are selected after the previous verse

 - Allow journaling without passage?
 (ETWG, Prayer List, or Any other entries?)

+- Need to have feedback on Create Plan page if plan created is successful